benjvi/seven-ways-to-install-cert-manager/README.md

 - Making software easy to install and update
 - Making the upgrade process safe and controllable
 - Allowing package authors to give users safe ways to parameterize the software
-- Allowing users to customize the software in ways not foreseen by the package distributors
+- Allowing users to customize the software in ways not foreseen by the package authors
 - Giving users insight into the content of what will be deployed - the version increment, manifest changeset, etc